ibm-cloud-docs/databases-for-mongodb/howto-mongodbee-sharding.md

 {: #mongodbee-sharding-node-provisioning-terraform}
 {: terraform}

-{{site.data.keyword.databases-for-mongodb}} EE Sharding is a `group` attribute that can be added to a Terraform script.
+{{site.data.keyword.databases-for-mongodb}} EE Sharding is a `plan` attribute that can be added to a Terraform script.
+The plan name is `enterprise-sharding`.
 See an example here:

 ```terraform
 data "ibm_resource_group" "test_acc" {